Sciss/rpi_ws281x4j/README.md

 A simple Java library based on https://github.com/jgarff/rpi_ws281x .

+This is a fork from https://github.com/Cacodaimon/rpi_ws281x4j -- adjusted build directories and test params to my needs (HHR).
+Below is the original read-me.

 ## Build

 The `build.sh` script checks out the code from https://github.com/jgarff/rpi_ws281x ,